wp-plugins/raidify-contact-form/readme.txt

 Send me a message please http://raidify.com/contact-me/

+= How can I use Google reCaptcha with the plugin? =

+1. Go to "https://developers.google.com/recaptcha/" to register your site and obtain a site key and secret key

+2. Go to Raidify Contact Form settings page

+3. Click on the reCaptcha tab

+4. And select the Use Google reCaptcha checkbox

+5. Input your site key and secret key

+6. Save changes

 == Screenshots ==

-1. Raidify contact form
+1. Raidify contact form fields settings page
-2. Raidify contact form admin page
+2. Raidify contact form email settings page
+3. Raidify contact form smtp settings page
+4. Raidify contact form recaptcha settings page

 == Changelog ==